Featured in Vallarta Lifestyles Magazine, Winter/Spring 2007 issue.

 And what is it you’d like for a view?
 Beach and ocean views are nice, but they tend to cost more than the others.
 Golf courses are great backyards, as they are usually quiet and you have a huge lawn that someone else cuts for you.
 Hillside homes are wonderful, as they can offer spectacular views of the bay and are usually a few degrees cooler all year round, but they can be difficult to get to and there may not be many services and amenities nearby.

-If you like playing golf, you probably will want to be in either Marina Vallarta or Nuevo Vallarta.
-Same goes if you are a boater.
+If you like playing golf, you probably will want to be in either Marina Vallarta, Nuevo Vallarta or Punta Mita.
+If you are a boater La Cruz or Marina Vallarta may work best.
 Having a condominium or a townhouse with a boat slip out your back door sure makes boating easier.
 But being near water or on a golf course can mean that bugs may be a problem, and if you are close to the ocean the salt air can affect your metalwork and appliances!

 Living in a high rise will probably offer spectacular views, but then you need to take an elevator to get to your home everyday.
 Some developments will allow you to have a pet, but that means every other owner can also have a pet, and theirs may not be as well behaved as yours.